English 336: Introduction to Linguistics

 Length: One to two typed, double-spaced

 pages of discussion.
-Turn in a hard copy in class and submit a backup copy in the Turnitin drop box.
+Turn in a hard copy in class and submit a backup copy in the Brightspace dropbox.
 (If you insert or attach any extended examplessuch

 Purpose: The short paper will demonstrate your ability to explain in your own words a specific principle or concept of modern linguistics.
-Your information could come primarily from a course textbook, but you should provide additional examples of your own to illustrate the generalizations being discussed, or summarize in full an essay or article (don't just summarize assigned material in the Linguistics for Everyone textbook).
+Your background could come primarily from a course reading assignment, but you should provide additional examples of your own to illustrate the generalizations being discussed, or summarize in full an essay or article (don't just summarize assigned material in the texts everyone is reading).
 Either of your short paper topics may overlap with your project topic, so you may write briefly now about a topic that you decide to pursue further in your project (and the suggestions below may give you ideas for project topics).
-Don't forget that the glossary in your textbooks can be a good starting point, and you probably should check it to make sure your basic terminology is accurate (e.g., if you are writing about slang or jargon or babbling or metaphor, the glossary can help you use those terms accurately).
+Don't forget that the glossary in your textbooks can be helpful, and you might check there to make sure your basic terminology is accurate (e.g., if you are writing about slang or jargon or babbling or metaphor, a glossary can help you use those terms accurately).

 Writing Skills: The paper must demonstrate mastery of basic skills of composition and editing appropriate for a formal paper in an upper-level undergraduate class.
+Use standard English except where you might be illustrating nonstandard linguistic examples.
 Papers with serious problems in editing, proofreading or documentation will not be accepted.
-See Dr. Hanlon's page on Grading Criteria for an outline of skills that are required in work submitted for credit at Ferrum College.
-(These papers require the same basic skills as papers in English 102 and sophomore literature and other courses.)
+See Dr. Hanlon's page on Grading Criteria for an outline of skills that the college requires.

-Documentation: Research beyond the course textbook or a single article you choose is not required, but you must document your source(s) of information.
+Documentation: Research beyond a course textbook or a single article you choose is not required, but you must document your source(s) of information.
 Include at the end a list of Works Citedor Work Cited, since you may have only one textbook or article to cite.
-Use the MLA or APA format for documentation, and for giving parenthetical page references to quotations or citations within your paper.
-YOU MUST USE A HANDBOOK to check the format of your citation(s).
+Use MLA or APA format for documentation, and use a handbook or the Purdue OWL to check the format of your citation(s).

 If you choose to use examples that come from a small survey you conduct, people you interview, writing samples you analyze, or articles you have found, document those sources appropriately.
 Attach a copy of a survey or any sample passages or articles or exercises analyzed in the paper.